 What is the full program of PCIMT?

-Treatment goals are set based on needs identified collaboratively between the family and the therapist.
-Treatment is given in a child-friendly environment and consists of a mix of typical daily activities, such as getting dressed and eating, along with age-appropriate gross motor play (crawling, climbing) and fine motor play (picking up toys, manipulating objects).
-In both programs, the child participates in extensive practice and repetition of movements and problem solving and will receive positive praise and reinforcement of desired movements and skills.
+The full program of PCIMT consists of six hours of therapy every day for 21 days over the course of four weeks.
+In addition, your child will wear a constraint 24 hours a day for 4 weeks.
+Treatment goals will be set based on needs identified collaboratively between the family and the therapist.
+Treatment will be given in a child-friendly environment and consist of a mix of typical daily activities such as getting dressed and eating along with age appropriate gross motor play (crawling, climbing) and fine motor play (picking up toys, manipulating objects).
+Your child will participate in extensive practice, repetition of movements and problem solving and will receive positive praise and reinforcement of desired movements and skills.

-In order to participate, a child must be one year of age or older and diagnosed with a neuromotor disability that results in one upper extremity being significantly weaker than the other.
-The child should be medically stable and the family able to support the time required to participate in the program.
+In order to participate a child must be one year of age or older and diagnosed with a neuromotor disability that results in one upper extremity being significantly weaker than the other.
+The child should be medically stable and have no uncontrolled seizures at the time of treatment.

 Information about referrals

 All children seen for PCIMT require a physician’s order.
 If you would like your child to be evaluated, we suggest you speak with your primary care physician to discuss if this would be an appropriate treatment for your child.

 Children’s accepts many forms of private insurance, medical assistance and group plans.
 Because there are many different insurance companies with many different plans, it is your responsibility to understand your child’s insurance coverage.
 We recommend that you call your insurance company to assure coverage.

 How do I get an appointment?

 Call 763-416-8709 to coordinate your child’s entry into the program.